Rio Tinto expands scope of ASI Performance Standard and Chain of Custody Standard certifications

 The ASI CoC Standard sets out requirements for the creation of a Chain of Custody for material that is produced and processed through the value chain into diverse downstream sectors.
 The implementation of ASI’s CoC Standard links verified practices at successive steps of the supply chain – certified under the ASI Performance Standard – to the products produced by ASI Certified Entities.

 The ASI Certification program was developed through an extensive multi-stakeholder consultation process and is the only comprehensive voluntary sustainability standard initiative for the aluminium value chain.
-The independent, third-party audit of Rio Tinto’s Performance Standard Certification scope change was carried out by ERM CVS, while the independent, third-party audit of Rio Tinto’s CoC Certification scope change was carried out by BNQ.
+The independent, third-party audit of Rio Tinto’s Performance Standard Certification scope change was carried out by ERM Certification and Verification Services, while the independent, third-party audit of Rio Tinto’s CoC Certification scope change was carried out by BNQ.

 ASI Chief Executive Officer, Fiona Solomon, said “Having a responsible supply chain means not just low carbon emissions in production, but meeting the highest standards from material stewardship to human rights.
 We applaud Rio Tinto’s ongoing commitment to encouraging the uptake of ASI’s standards across the aluminium and manufacturing supply chain.”